efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-28-awaken-rainbow-dragon.md

 [slider](/img/content/events/2018/03/awaken-rainbow-dragon/slider.jpg)

 ### Event Information
-- Jesse Anderson has arrived - get your Crystal Beast cards and unlock him as a Duelist!
+- Jesse Anderson has arrived - get your game on!
+Collect the fabled Crystal Beast cards and unlock him as a Duelist!
 - This event lasts from March 28th to April 5th.
 - Duel against Legendary/Standard Duelists to collect 'Crystal Fruits' which you use to duel Jesse at the gate.
 - You can also earn up to 30 Crystal Fruits a day from playing 3 Ranked Duels